Skip to main content

 To protect funds in case of an exploit, Balanced has withdrawal limits in place for collateral, the Stability Fund, and the exchange.

-A maximum of 15% of each asset can be withdrawn from one of these smart contracts every 24 hours.
-The limits can be changed via governance at any time.
-To see how close Balanced is to these limits, check the Withdrawal Limits section on the Stats page.
+A limited percentage of each asset can be withdrawn from these smart contracts every 24 hours.
+The limits can be changed via governance at any time, but typically range from 8–15%.
+To view the current limits and how close Balanced is to them, check the Withdrawal Limits section on the Stats page.